This manual is for Emacs Muse version 3.12.

 close to the end of the document.
 The functions

-muse-docbook-bibliography and muse-latex-bibliography are
+and muse-latex-bibliography

 called in the header or footer to generate this content, so it is